stineSvensson/friByte.workshop.website-docker-deploy/README.md

 docker compose up -d
 ```

-4. View list of running containers by running `docker ps -a`
+4. View list of running containers by running `sudo docker ps -a`
-5. Then look at logs by running `docker compose logs --tail 100 -f`
+5. Then look at logs by running `sudo docker compose logs --tail 100 -f`
 6. You will now get some errors because we have not setup the domain name yet.
 But you should see that the containers are running.

 #### Setup domain name